Comstock Lode (Nev.)

 Deeds transferring claims in the Birdsall Company, a Virginia City, Nevada silver mining company located on the Montour Ledge.
 Some of the claims owners were women.

 Nelson Brobant is not listed in Nevada's 1860 Census, but is listed as a farmer in Nye County in the 1870 Census.
 The volume includes entries from November 14, 1859 to February 4, 1860 for daily transactions made to repair tools for Comstock Lode miners.

 Letter from Brower, Deputy Assessor for Storey County, Nevada, to "Friend Burnett" describing his job, the weather, and mining conditions in Virginia City, Nevada.
 The collection contains material from October 22, 1866 created by Henry J. Brower.

-Caledonia Silver Mining Company was a silver mining company at Gold Hill, Nevada.
-Collection dates range from 1871-1882.
+The Caledonia Silver Mining Company was a silver mining company at Gold Hill, Nevada.
+The collection includes records of the company and date from 1871-1882.